-The way you rent is changing… for tenants and landlords.
+The way you rent has changed… for tenants and landlords.

 The Renting Homes Act is the biggest change to housing law in Wales for decades.

-From 1 December 2022 we plan for the Renting Homes (Wales) Act 2016 to change the way all landlords in Wales rent their properties.
-It will improve how we rent, manage, and live in rented homes in Wales.
+On 1 December 2022 the Renting Homes (Wales) Act 2016 changed the way all landlords in Wales rent their properties, improving how we rent, manage, and live in rented homes in Wales.

 Who is affected by the new law?

 All social and private tenants will see some changes: